-- Use modern technology to help you remember, set an alarm on your cell phone or computer.
+- Use modern technology to help you remember, set an alarm on your watch, cell phone, or computer.
 Ask members of your support system (like a trusted family member or friend) to call you or help you with suggestions.

 2. Monitor glucose levels

 - I know it is not fun, for some it is painful and others simply forget.
 Stop, do not make excuses 😉 this is very important so make it a priority.
 Again I suggest using technology and people who support and love you to help you.
 You can win; take control of your health.